Due to the stringent criteria outlined by the Human Fertilisation and Embryology Authority (HFEA), not all women are able to donate their eggs.

 Even then, as with IVF, this does not always mean there will be a pregnancy.

-As a donor who is registered with the Human Fertilisation and Embryology Authority (HFEA), you will join our programme, but never meet the people who have chosen you as their donor.
+As a donor who is registered with the HFEA, you will join our programme, but never meet the people who have chosen you as their donor.

 They will only know the information you have chosen to provide as part of your personal “pen portrait” which you write once you have been accepted as a donor.